 The Significance Of The R Constant

 So what exactly is the universal gas constant?
-The other parameters in the ideal gas equation all seem to correspond some physically significant variable; pressure (P), volume (V), amount of a substance (n), and temperature (T).
+The other parameters in the ideal gas equation all seem to correspond to some physically significant variable; pressure (P), volume (V), amount of a substance (n), and temperature (T).
 R however, does not seem to do this.
 As with many mathematical constants, the term R does not explicitly map onto some physical quantity, entity, or process.
-Instead, the parameter R represents a relationship that holds between some physical quantities, specifically the pressure and volume of a gas, and the temperature and amount of a gas.
+Instead, the parameter R represents a relationship that holds between some physical quantities, specifically the pressure and volume of a gas, and the temperature and amount of gas.
 Specifically, R is equal to the ratio PV/nT.

 The exact numerical value of the gas constant actually varies with the chosen units.
 The numerical value of R as 8.3144598 is a result of the specific units we use.
 This value of R is a result of measuring the physical magnitudes of gases in the standard SI units.
 The standard SI units and their symbol for each parameter in the ideal gas equation are: